-His astounding success story has attracted a lot of media attention.
+His astounding success story has attracted quite a lot of media attention.

-In early 2013, he was featured by Forbes as one of the 10 Young African Millionaires to watch in 2013.
-His company was also ranked at the top of KPMG’s East Africa’s Survey of Top 100 Mid-Sized Companies in Tanzania in 2012.
+A few years ago, Patrick was featured by Forbes Magazine as one of the “10 Young African Millionaires To Watch.”
+His company was also ranked at the top of KPMG’s East Africa’s Survey of Top 100 Mid-Sized Companies in Tanzania.

 8. AgriProtein (South Africa)

 Workers at a maggot processing station on Agriprotein’s facility in Johannesburg